1

 0.049325 seconds (158.86 k allocations: 7.218 MiB, 92.13% compilation time)

-(*-algebra of special linear group of 3×3 matrices over Int8, FPGroupElement{Groups.MatrixGroups.SpecialLinearGroup{3, Int8, DataType, Alphabet{Groups.MatrixGroups.ElementaryMatrix{3, Int8}}, Vector{Groups.MatrixGroups.ElementaryMatrix{3, Int8}}}, …}[E₁₂, E₁₃, E₂₁, E₂₃, E₃₁, E₃₂, E₁₂^-1, E₁₃^-1, E₂₁^-1, E₂₃^-1, E₃₁^-1, E₃₂^-1], [13, 121, 883, 5455])
+(*-algebra of special linear group of 3×3 matrices over Int8, FPGroupElement{Groups.MatrixGroups.SpecialLinearGroup{3, Int8, DataType, Alphabet{Groups.MatrixGroups.ElementaryMatrix{3, Int8}}, Vector{Groups.MatrixGroups.ElementaryMatrix{3, Int8}}}, }[E₁₂, E₁₃, E₂₁, E₂₃, E₃₁, E₃₂, E₁₂^-1, E₁₃^-1, E₂₁^-1, E₂₃^-1, E₃₁^-1, E₃₂^-1], [13, 121, 883, 5455])

-algebra elements supported in the ball of radius 2
+We supplied halfradius=2 to be able to multiply in RSL algebra elements supported in the ball of radius 2 of SL (with the word-length metric).

 The Laplacian

-We define the (symmetric) group Laplacian Δ
+We define the (symmetric) group Laplacian Δ using the familiar formula

 julia> Δ = RSL(length(S)) - sum(RSL(s) for s in S)